-Disables the function call at the specified location.
+Disables the user function call at the specified location.
 The point specified must be a valid call point in the image of the requesting process.
 The purpose of this routine is to permit tools to alter the semantics of a program by eliminating procedure calls.
-The mechanism to achieve the removal is left to the library implementor, but might include branching over the call, or replacing it with NOPs.
-(Parameters are still evaluated).
+The mechanism to achieve the removal is platform dependent, but might include branching over the call, or replacing it with NOPs.
+This function only removes a function call; any parameters to the function will still be evaluated.